top of page

 Enterprise — Portfolio Convergence

-Entire IT portfolio governed by one structure.
+Entire IT portfolio governed by one anatomy.

 Indicators:

-1. new initiatives inherit architecture automatically
+1. new initiatives use architecture automatically

 2. parallel architecture interpretations disappear